hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 * We'll then run it with Vault enabled and see that new records are encrypted.

 ???
-* Discuss the web app we will be using in this chapter's lab.
+* Let me walk you through the steps you will do during the lab.
-* Point out that it will use the same MySQL database from chapter 7.
+* We will use the same MySQL database from chapter 7.
-* Point out that it will get its MySQL credentials from the Database secrets engine students set up in chapter 7.
+* We will get its MySQL credentials from the Database secrets engine you set up in chapter 7.
-* Indicate that we will first run without Vault and then with it.
+* we will first run without Vault and then with it.

 ---
 name: web-app-screenshot